 Trends in global health linked to fine particulate matter

-Trends in the numbers of deaths linked to fine particulate matter (PM2.5) in the air for the 10 most populous countries and the European Union.
+Number of deaths attributable to ambient PM2.5 in the 10 most populous countries and the European Union

-Trends in global health linked to ozone
+Trends in global health linked to household air pollution

 The declining proportion of households using solid fuels in many countries (see figure on the Air Quality Trends page) has been reflected in decreases in global mortality attributable to household air pollution — a 30% decrease from 1990 (3.7 million deaths) to 2016 (2.6 million deaths).
 A 16% decrease has occurred in just the last 6 years.